Yusuboy/revenue-forecasting/Installation_windows.md

 # Prerequisites

 -   Python installed.
 If needed, [download](https://www.python.org/downloads/) and install.
+In installation, ensure that you select adding python to windows path
 -   Verify that python and pip are available:
     -   Open windows command prompt.
     -   Give command *python -V.* You should get a message about your python version.